macroadster/story-teller/README.md

 # Sci-Fi Story Generator with SentencePiece

 This project implements a Transformer-based language model for generating sci-fi stories.
-It uses SentencePiece for subword tokenization and is trained on text from Project Gutenberg's "The Time Machine" by H.G.
+It uses SentencePiece for tokenization and is trained on text from Project Gutenberg's "The Time Machine" by H.G.
 Wells.

 ## Features